JHughes135/JHughes135/README.md

 # 👋 Hi, I’m James
-- 👀 I’m interested in Game Development, Software Development, AI, IOT, Data Science
+- 👀 I’m interested in Full STack Development, Game Development, AI, IOT, Data Science
 - 📫 How to reach me.
 Email: Hughesjames94@gmail.com

 During my time in college I worked on a number of projects and assignments including: